nchain-innovation/utxo-as-a-service/docs/Project.md

 * need to inform child threads their time is up....
 * Add offline detection - done now captures when asleep
 * write block headers to database
+* write mempool to database
+    * add `time` (when added) to mempool so that we can determine when tx expires
+* remove status table
 ## In Progress
-change format of status table.

 * address issue of only receiving 4 blocks after a get block message.
     * works on testnet
-* write mempool to database
-    * add `when added` to mempool so that we can determine when tx expires
 ## TODO

 * Request additional blocks